mbrett5967/mbrett5967/README.md

 - 🌱 I’m currently learning ...

 * C# basics, syntax , libraries etc
-* Ui platforms, opensource such as Avalonia
+* Ui frameworks, opensource such as Avalonia
 * How to commit my first app!